bhuyanp/spring-banner-gradle-plugin/README.md

 ### Banner Fonts

-You can provide one more banners fonts to the plugin.
+You can provide one or more banners fonts to the plugin.
 For more than one fonts, plugin will randomly pick font everytime it is invoked.
 If no fonts are provided then plugin randomly cycles through a chosen list of fonts.
 DEFAULT_FONTS can be found here.
 [SpringBannerExtension](plugin/src/main/java/io/github/bhuyanp/gradle/SpringBannerExtension.java)

 ```gradle